Swizzsix/readingNotes/README.md

     -"web browsers implement objects that represent both the browser window and the document loaded into the browser window" -"javascript also has several built in objects such as String, Number, Math, and Date.
 Their properties and methods offer functionality that help you write scripts"
     -"arrays and objects can be used to create complex data sets (and both can contain the other)"

+# READ 08
+## Jon Duckett HTML book:
+### HTML/CSS book, Ch.
+15, “Layout” (again; repeat of Class 4 reading)
+### SUMMARY
+    - "the new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure"
+    - "The new elements provice clearer code (compared with using multiple <div> elements)"
+    - "older browsers that do not understand HTML5 elements need to be told which elements are block-level elements"
+    - "to make html5 elements work in internet explorer 8 (an older version of IE) extra javascript is needed which is available free from google"